snaplabsio/BastionBox/README.md

 ## AWS AMI

 The easiest way to get started is to use our community AMI.
+Currently, the AMI is only available in US-East-1.

 ### us-east-1